-The Enchanted Forest was set up by James McDougall of Forestry Commission Scotland in 2002 as part of a push to encourage more people to use woodlands as a place for recreation and to raise the profile of Perthshire.
+The Enchanted Forest was set up by Forestry and Land Scotland in 2002 as part of a push to encourage more people to use woodlands as a place for recreation and to raise the profile of Perthshire.
 In 2010, the management of the event was passed to a community led organisation which now operates as The Enchanted Forest Community Trust.

 The Enchanted Forest is one of Scotland’s biggest and most popular Autumn outdoor events.
 Faskally Wood used to welcome around 80,000 visitors annually.
 Thanks to the event’s popularity and success, over 160,000 people now visit every year, encouraging more and more people to embrace Scotland’s magnificent woodlands.
 As the show goes from strength to strength, supporting the ecology in Faskally Wood is vitally important to the continued success of The Enchanted Forest.
 We have always been keen to ensure that the event has minimal impact on the beautiful environment in which we operate, and the wildlife who call Faskally Wood their home.